WICG/sanitizer-api/README.md

   });

   const untrusted_example = "Well, <em class=nonchalant onclick='alert(\'General Kenobi\');'><a href='https://obiwan.org/home.php'>hello there<a>!"
-  sanitizer.sanitize(untrusted_example);  // Well, <em class=nonchalant><a href='https://obiwan.org/home.php'>hello there<a>!</em>"
+  sanitizer.sanitize(untrusted_example);  // Well, <em class="nonchalant"><a href='https://obiwan.org/home.php'>hello there<a>!</em>
-  for_display.sanitize(untrusted_example);  // Well, <em class=nonchalant>hello there!</em>
+  for_display.sanitize(untrusted_example);  // Well, <em class="nonchalant">hello there!</em>

   // The following code will insert our untrusted_example into a block element
   // we have picked for this purpose.
 We can be sure that it won't contain
-  // script, and we can also be sure that it contains non block-level elements
+  // script, and we can also be sure that it contains no block-level markup
   // or more.
-(Or really, less.) document.querySelector("p.out").replaceChildren(for_display.sanitize(untrusted_example));
+  document.querySelector("p.out").replaceChildren(for_display.sanitize(untrusted_example));
 ```

 It is the over-arching design goal of the Sanitizer API to be safe and simple,
 at the same time.
-Therefore the API is not only safe by default, but is always
+Therefore the API is not only safe by default, but is also
-safe.
+perma-safe.
 The Sanitizer will enforce a baseline that does not allow script
 execution, even if a developer may have inadvertently configured script-ish
 elements or attributes to be supported.